theteam/vagrant-django-template/README.rst

 time building in such a way that the same Puppet manifests can be used to provision the staging & production Amazon EC2 environments.

-The project should be able to be replicated on a per-project basis to best work with the needs of a digital agency, and therefore should be as reusable as possible.
+The project should be able to be replicated on a per-machine basis to best work with the needs of a digital agency, and therefore should be as reusable as possible.